 * Front month well above recent 3-month spot low

-* Above-normal nuclear outages, near-term cold support
+* Support from above-normal nuclear outages, near-term cold

 By Eileen Houlihan

 NEW YORK, Jan 22 U.S. natural gas futures ended

 lower for the first time in four sessions and just the second

 time in eight sessions on Tuesday, pressured by some

 profit-taking after a 15 percent run-up to a six-week spot chart

 While cold near-term weather and above-normal nuclear power

 plant outages have supported prices the past two weeks, milder